normal-computing/pomelo/README.md

 ### Workstream 1: Training Data and Benchmarks

-We leverage Fraunhofer IESE’s existing DRAMml models as high-quality "gold standard" datasets to drive advancements in formal specification techniques.
+We leverage existing DRAMml models as high-quality "gold standard" datasets to drive advancements in formal specification techniques.
 Our goal is to provide the research community with openly accessible datasets and clearly defined benchmarks for evaluating automated specification formalization tools.

 **Key Objectives:**
 - Curate existing DRAM specifications into structured datasets.